openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 ## Things

-The binding is in development phase stage alpha.
+The binding is in development phase alpha.
 Goal is to extend testing in the community to cover as many as possible old and new devices.
 Your help is needed to extend and fix the current implementation.